ArthurMialon/StarterApiNodejs/README.md

 ```

-You can specify what route will be accessible and if you need authenticate
+You can specify accessible routes and if you need authenticate

 ```javascript